umangmehta0007/Excercise_Tracker/README.md

 # Overview

 Exercise Tracker is an implementation of real apps like Starva and Apple Fitness for COMP 2450 in FALL 2025.
-However due to accessibility issues and knowledge limitations, we're using a grid system instead of a real Map and GPS to record and track our data.
+However, due to accessibility issues and knowledge limitations, we're using a grid system instead of a real Map and GPS to record and track our data.
 The program begins as just you've finished a workout and came on your desk to enter all details about it.